ejolly/pymer4/docs/index.rst

 Pymer4
 ======
 Love multi-level-modeling using `lme4  <https://cran.r-project.org/web/packages/lme4/index.html>`_ in R, but prefer to work in the scientific Python ecosystem?
 This package has got you covered!
-It's a small convenience package wrapping the basic functionality of lme4 for compatibility with python. (*Currently this only include linear and logistic multi-level models*)
+It's a small convenience package wrapping the basic functionality of lme4 for compatibility with python.

 This package's main purpose is to provide a clean interface that hides the back-and-forth code required when moving between R and Python.
 In other words a user can work completely in Python, never having to deal with R, but get (most) of lme4's goodness.
 Behind the scenes this package simply uses `rpy2 <https://rpy2.readthedocs.io/en/version_2.8.x/>`_ to pass objects between languages, compute what's needed, parse everything, and convert to Python types (e.g. numpy arrays, pandas dataframes, etc).